 Audit Committee.
 The Audit Committee is composed of Mr. Conover, Mr. Joseph Fitzgerald, Mr. Leavitt, and Mr. Martinelli, with Mr. Martinelli serving as the Chair.
-Our Board has determined that all members of the Audit Committee (i) are "independent" under the listing standards of the NYSE and meet the requirements of Rule 10A-3 of the Exchange Act and (ii) are financially literate.
-Additionally, our Board has determined that Mr. Martinelli qualifies as an "audit committee financial expert" under SEC rules and has accounting or related financial management expertise.
+All members of the Audit Committee will be "independent" under the listing standards of the NYSE and meet the requirements of Rule 10A-3 of the Exchange Act.
+All members of the Audit Committee will, in the judgment of our board of directors, be financially literate, or become so within a reasonable period of time after appointment to the Audit Committee, and at least one member of the Audit Committee will have accounting or related financial management expertise.
+Additionally, at least one member will qualify as an "audit committee financial expert" under SEC rules.
 The Audit Committee is required to meet periodically as deemed necessary to carry out its responsibilities, and at least four times per year.